Rider Guide

 9 Rules to ride by:

 1. This ain't a race.
 It's a fun ride with timed segments.
-Podiums are only awarded for overall SEGMENT times.
+Think of it as strategic suffering with friends.
+Podiums are only awarded for overall SEGMENT times, not who gets to the beer tent first.

-9. Once again, those stags are as frisky as hormonal teen.
-In that quest for an amorous assignation, they're known to leap in front of cars.
-Also, beware the kamikazee ground squirrels.
-They’re nut jobs!
+9. Wildlife PSA: Those stags are as frisky as hormonal teens.
+In their quest for romantic adventures, they're known to leap in front of moving objects.
+Also, beware the kamikaze ground squirrels – they're complete nut jobs and have zero survival instincts.

 The 5 Bs Of The Supremely Rad Bovine